 A good rule of thumb to figure out if you’re still actually hungry is to wait about 20 minutes after you finish your first plate before going for seconds.
 More veggies is never a bad thing, but waiting before you go up to the buffet a second time lets your body determine whether you really need those additional calories or if you’re just eating with your eyes.

 Those tropical cocktails sure look delicious, but they pack a ton of extra calories.
 Don’t deprive yourself!
 There’s nothing wrong with having one or two, but drinking them all day will add up and probably give you a wicked hangover, too!

 You’re hanging out in the sun all day and likely consuming more alcohol than normal, which can lead to dehydration.
 That’s a recipe for disaster in more ways than one when you consider that thirst can sometimes be mistaken for hunger.
 Keep your water bottle full and keep sipping throughout the day.

 With these easy tips in mind, you can avoid feeling sluggish and regretful after your vacation.
 In fact, you might just feel refreshed and ready for anything!

 Do you have any tips for staying healthy on vacation?
-Share in the comments and be sure to sign up for our newsletter for more nutritious tips!
+Share in the comments below!